Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Leverage heterogeneous data sources

-\myparab{Stock graph: leveraging cross-sectional signals.} Trading on cross-sectional signals (i.e., when Google goes up, Facebook is more likely to go up) is remarkably difficult because we need to examine all possible lead-lag interactions between all possible pairs of stocks (and their features).
-There are approximately $3000 \times 3000 = 1 \mbox{ million}$ interactions, so we face both compute and statistical challenges in controlling the false discoveries rate.
+Financial studies have attributed stock movements to three types of market information, i.e., cross-sectional signals, numerical technical indicators, and news features.
+To the best of our knowledge, the proposed framework is the first one that fuses technical factors, financial news and stock embedding together for stock predictions.

-We circumvent the problem by building a stock graph, which enables us to identify similar stocks accurately.
-We then leverage news articles that mention multiple stocks in the news module to detect correlations between stocks' prices.
+\myparab{Stock graph: leveraging cross-sectional signals.} Trading on cross-sectional signals (i.e., when Google goes up, Facebook is more likely to go up) is remarkably difficult because we need to examine all possible relations.
+We leverage news articles that mention multiple stocks to detect correlations between stock prices.
 Detecting co-movements by news appears to be much more effective than existing methods.
+Our \textsc{\modelname} learns both long-term and evolving relations.

-\myparab{Technical factors: hand-built features are more effective.} We note that features extracted by deep learing~\cite{fengenhancing,rather2015recurrent,doering2017convolutional,lin2017hybrid,ijcai2019-514} are often less effective than features (technical factors) crafted by financial professionals~\cite{colby1988encyclopedia}.
-Thus, we overlay an LSTM over technical factors so that we can simultaneously use expertise from financial professionals and extract serial correlations from deep learning models.
+\myparab{Technical factors: hand-built features are more effective.} We note that features extracted by deep learning~\cite{doering2017convolutional,lin2017hybrid} are often less effective than features (technical factors) crafted by financial professionals~\cite{colby1988encyclopedia}.
+Thus, we overlay an LSTM over technical factors, so that we can simultaneously leverage expertise from financial professionals, and also extract serial correlations from deep learning models.